Teenlife

 4. Take online college tours

 Take some online tours of colleges that you might be interested in attending.
-You can find these on the college’s websites or on YouTube.
+You can find these on the college’s websites or YouTube.
 Look for ones made by students to get the inside scoop on the campus.

 Soon-to-be Juniors

-It’s time for you to sit down and evaluate goals to make sure you’re on-track for the college application process.
+It’s time for you to sit down and evaluate goals to make sure you’re on track for the college application process.
 Get focused and keep your eye on the prize: graduation and college acceptance.

 1. Prepare for the PSAT